osiom/matteoosio.me/README.md

 # Matteo Osio

-Technologist & data engineer in Berlin | Passionate about open source, peer-to-peer networks, and technology that empowers individuals and communities for digital autonomy.
+Technologist & ml engineer in Berlin | Passionate about open source, peer-to-peer networks, and technology that empowers individuals and communities for digital autonomy.

 ## 🔭 Vision